Skip to content

 curl -N http://loripsum.net/api/5 | vip --slug=example-site dev-env exec -- wp post generate --count=10 --post_type=post --post_date=1999-01-04

-Newly generated posts displayed on the home page
+Example screenshot of the newly generated posts displayed on the home page

-1. Navigate to the second page of posts: http://example-site.vipdev.lndo.site/page/2/
+1. Navigate to the second page of posts: http://example-site.vipdev.lndo.site/page/2/.

 SELECT SQL_CALC_FOUND_ROWS wp_posts.ID